jdalrymple/gitbeaker/README.md

 [3.0.0](https://github.com/jdalrymple/node-gitlab-api/tags/3.0.0) (2018-4-2)
 ------------------
-- Exporting all services seperatly ie. const { Projects } from 'node-gitlab-api'; as well as the usual default export: const Gitlab from 'node-gitlab-api'
+- Exporting all services seperatly ie. const { Projects } from 'gitlab'; as well as the usual default export: const Gitlab from 'gitlab'
 - Exporting bunbles which are groups of related API's.
 These include: ProjectsBundle, UsersBundle and GroupsBundle
 - Added events support to the Projects, and Users
 - Added full support for ProjectVariables and GroupVariables